Fidomi/portfolio-next/README.md

 # Still to do

--   Add React Spring : scroll with touch events
+-   Adding somes animations with gsap
--   Tests
+-   Tests with jest
 -   ...